 We believe that our success and our ability to reach our strategic objectives are highly dependent on the contributions of our key management, technical, engineering, and sales personnel.
 The loss of members of Fusion Fuel's senior management team and other key employees, whether voluntarily or involuntarily, could significantly limit Fusion Fuel's ability to achieve its strategic objectives by delaying the development and introduction of its products and services and negatively impact our business, prospects, and operating results.
 None of Fusion Fuel's key employees is bound by an employment agreement for any specific term.
 Our future success also depends on Fusion Fuel's ability to attract, retain and motivate highly skilled employees, particularly employees with electrical and/or mechanical engineering skills or gas management specialties that would enable Fusion Fuel to effectively deliver its green hydrogen solutions to its clients on time and on budget, as well as client relationship managers with relevant regional and international experience.
 Competition for these executives in Fusion Fuel's industry is intense and Fusion Fuel may experience difficulty in recruiting and retaining such individuals.
 Many of the companies with which Fusion Fuel competes for experienced executives and key personnel also have greater resources than it has.
 As a result, Fusion Fuel may be unable to attract or retain the green energy industry professionals that are critical to its success, resulting in harm to its key client relationships, loss of key information, expertise or know-how and unanticipated recruitment and retaining costs.
-Additionally, our ability to achieve revenue growth in the future will depend, in part, on Fusion Fuel's success in recruiting and retaining client development executives.
-Such executives may require significant on-boarding time and effort in order to achieve full productivity which may impair business and revenue growth.
-Additionally, the loss of the services of Fusion Fuel's senior management
+Additionally, our ability to achieve require significant on-boarding time and effort in order to achieve full productivity which may impair business and revenue growth.
+Additionally, the loss of the services of Fusion Fuel's senior management could make it more difficult to successfully operate its business and revenue growth.
+Additionally, the loss of the services of Fusion Fuel's senior manag